 Early steps to develop friendships, communication skills, and confidence take place within each grade level—as students learn, work, and play together.
 And that’s as far as most schools go.
 At Principia, we take the concept and practice of community further with the House system in the Lower, Middle, and Upper Schools.
 Together, these mentored groups provide opportunities within grades and across grade levels for students to expand their social networks, gain additional support, work through challenges, and take on leadership roles.

-Here’s a quick summary of how House and Crew works at each level of the School.
+Here is a quick summary of how House & Crew looks at each level of the School:

 Houses (Lower through Upper School)